The Theory of the Leisure Class: Theses

-To the leisure class, a material object becomes a product of conspicuous consumption when it is integrated to the canon of honorific waste, by being regarded either as beautiful or worthy of possession for itself.
+To the leisure class, a material object becomes a product of conspicuous consumption when it is integrated into the canon of honorific waste by being regarded either as beautiful or worthy of possession for itself.
 Consequently, to the lower classes, possessing such an object becomes an exercise in the pecuniary emulation of the leisure class.
 Therefore, an objet d'art made of precious metal and gemstones is a more popular possession than is an object of art made of equally beautiful, but less expensive materials, because a high price can masquerade as beauty that appeals to the sense of social prestige of the possessor-consumer.